Practice, Practice, Practice: Music, Marathons + T1D

-It was during this time in school that I began to use a CGM.
+It was during this time in school that I began to use a continuous glucose monitor (CGM).
 I’d had an insulin pump for more than a dozen years already, but I was one of those people who had been told, “All you have to do is count your carbs and give yourself a bolus, and you’ll be good to go!”

 I started to learn through CGM data that the quality of my musical performance was very, very closely tied to my blood sugars, and that I’d been managing it incorrectly for a long time by simply avoiding lows like the plague.
 Suddenly, I had a renewed reason to take better care of myself; if I had steadier blood sugars, I’d be a stronger musician.